santolucito/santolucito.github.io/COMS3430/Lab3.md

 In our previous labs, you built your own keyboard and synthesizer.
 Now we leave that behind and move to a different type of synthesis, looking at procedural sounds and audio effects.

-This lab should be turned in on Canvas by Monday at 8pm EST.
+This lab should be turned in on Canvas by Tuesday Midnight (AoE).

 ## Part I: Reading unfamiliar languages (4 pts)